 If we learn to linger longer, we affirm the significance of the person before us.
 We let them know what they say and choose to share is important.
 This validates the connection.
 One relationship ritual option would be to set up a weekly check-in to discuss any issues or concerns rather than waiting for an argument to arise.
 This time could be used to talk about your needs as well as what your partner is doing that makes you feel seen and heard in the relationship.

 As you can see, ritual plays an integral role in the health of all long-term relationships.
 Consciously setting intentions for our partnership can create more meaning in our lives, as well as reduce conflict.
 If you’re feeling stuck in your relationship, maybe it’s time to reevaluate what’s missing from your connection.
-For questions about couples therapy, reach the office of Brett Beaver, LMFT by using this quick contact form.
+For questions about therapies, reach the office of Brett Beaver, LMFT by using this quick contact form.
 You can also learn more about Brett and his approach to therapy by clicking this link.